Cuff

 A cuff is a layer of fabric at the lower edge of the sleeve of a garment (shirt, coat, jacket, etc.) at the wrist, or at the ankle end of a trouser leg.
 The function of turned-back cuffs is to protect the cloth of the garment from fraying, and, when frayed, to allow the cuffs to be readily repaired or replaced, without changing the garment.
 Cuffs are made by turning back (folding) the material, or a separate band of material can be sewn on, or worn separately, attached either by buttons or studs.
 A cuff may display an ornamental border or have lace or some other trimming.
 In US usage, the word trouser cuffs refers to the folded, finished bottoms of the legs of a pair of trousers.
 In the UK, while this usage is now sometimes followed, the traditional term for the turned up trouser hem is 'turnup'.

 History

 Between the 15th and 18th centuries, rich men often wore sleeve cuffs ornamented with fine lace.
-Still today, Catholic clergy have the cuffs of their choir dress ornamented with fine lace.
+Catholic clergy have the cuffs of their choir dress ornamented with fine lace.

 Shirt cuffs

-Except on casual attire, shirt cuffs are generally divided down one edge and then fastened together, so they can let a hand through and then fit more snugly around the wrist.
+Except on casual attire, shirt cuffs are generally divided down one edge and then fastened together - thus wearers can fit a hand through the sleeve when dressing or undressing but also have garments fit more snugly around the wrists.
 Some sweaters and athletic garments (both tops and pants) have cuffs that either contain elastic or are woven so as to stretch around a hand or foot and still fit snugly, accomplishing the same purpose.

-Divided shirt cuffs are of three kinds, depending on how they fasten:
+Divided shirt-cuffs are of three kinds, depending on fastening: